GDTA Spotlight event series

 Sign up for our GDTA events mailing list and never miss any event invitations!

-Up next: GDTA Spotlight “Design your life” with Joann Halpern, Director, Hasso Plattner Institute, New York
+GDTA Spotlight – “Designing your life” with Joann Halpern, Director, Hasso Plattner Institute, New York

-Joann will will guide us through a “Designing Your Life” workshop, which has been adapted from Bill Burnett and Dave Evans’ book on this subject.
-She will cover the following topics: reframing negative thoughts, fixed/growth mindsets, well-being, flow, Energy-Engagement Maps, Work View/Life View Reflections, coherence, and Odyssey Plans.
-She will also discuss some of the opportunities and challenges that exist when delivering this workshop online.
+At our GDTA Spotlight session on October 21th, Joann Halpern guided us through a “Designing Your Life” workshop, which has been adapted from Bill Burnett and Dave Evans’ book on this subject.
+She covered the following topics: reframing negative thoughts, fixed/growth mindsets, well-being, flow, Energy-Engagement Maps, Work View/Life View Reflections, coherence, and Odyssey Plans.
+She discussed some of the opportunities and challenges that exist when delivering this workshop online.

 Dr. Joann Halpern is the director of the Hasso Plattner Institute, New York and a professor of International Education at New York University.
 From 2009-2017 she was the founding director of the German Center for Research and Innovation, New York, which was created as a cornerstone of the German government’s initiative to internationalize science and research.
 Dr. Halpern received her B.A. from Dartmouth College, her M.A. from Harvard University, and her Ph.D. from New York University.
 She is a recipient of the Harvard University Award for Distinction in Teaching as well as scholarships and fellowships from the German Academic Exchange Service, Fulbright Association, Robert Bosch Foundation, and the National Endowment for the Humanities.
 Dr. Halpern took part in a summer program at UR in 1988 and has since then stayed in contact with the International Office.